angel-mora/angel-mora/README.md

 * 🎆 [Dotfiles](https://github.com/Phantas0s/.dotfiles) - All the configuration files for the different applications I'm using.
 * 💻 [ArchInstall](https://github.com/Phantas0s/ArchInstall) - Scripts to install my whole [Mouseless Development Environment](https://themouseless.dev/).
 * 🔷 [Purification](https://github.com/Phantas0s/purification) - Minimal prompt for Zsh (without dependency).

--->

-* 📨 You can subscribe to the [newsletter of my blog](https://google.com/page/newsletter/) and answer any email you want.
+* 📨 TODO: You can subscribe to the [newsletter of my blog](https://google.com/page/newsletter/) and answer any email you want.
 I love email, and I'm always happy to answer.

 ## Let's Connect!